bbatalo/bbatalo.github.io/index.md

 ## Academic events organization [[top](#bojan-batalo)]

-- Co-chair for the [2021 CollaboTICS](https://collabotics2021.github.io/index.html), a collaborative workshop among the University of Tsukuba (Japan), University of Grenoble-Alpes (France) and the Ruhr-Universität Bochum (Germany).
+- Co-chair for the [2021 CollaboTICS Workshop](https://collabotics2021.github.io/index.html), a collaborative workshop among the University of Tsukuba (Japan), University of Grenoble-Alpes (France) and the Ruhr-Universität Bochum (Germany).
+- Committee member for the [2022 CollaboTICS Workshop](https://collabotics2022.github.io/index.html), a collaborative workshop among the University of Tsukuba (Japan), University of Grenoble-Alpes (France) and the Ruhr-Universität Bochum (Germany).

 ## Awards [[top](#bojan-batalo)]